Outreach

 SoCal Undergrad Research Symposium

-UC Irvine SoCal Undergraduate Chemistry Symposium is a day of science where you can discuss and hear the latest about chemistry and graduate programs with your peers from UC Irvine and other research institutions.
+UC Irvine SoCal Undergraduate Chemistry Symposium is a day of science where undergraduate students from around the state come together to discuss and hear the latest about chemistry and graduate programs with peers from UC Irvine and other research institutions.

 STROBE

 STROBE is an NSF Science and Technology Center coordinating six institutions across the US to build the microscopes of tomorrow.
-Our research includes visible, x-ray, nano-probe, and electron microscopy, and has applications across materials science, basic physics and chemistry, and biological systems.
+Their research includes visible, x-ray, nano-probe, and electron microscopy, and has applications across materials science, basic physics and chemistry, and biological systems.
+The Summer Undergraduate Research Scholars program offers current undergraduate students from any institution summer research opportunities at UC Irvine.